kotori-y/Scopy/README.md

 Compounds located in the red square are likely to cause toxicity and experimental promiscuity.

-### Checking molecule under predefined substructures
+### Checking a molecule under predefined substructures

 The filters consist of a series of molecular query strings written using the SMARTS coding language described by [Daylight](https://www.daylight.com/).